 As you prepare to start claiming benefits, be sure to ask yourself these questions.

-This year, about 64 million Americans will receive over one trillion dollars in Social Security benefits.
-If you are planning to join that total and claim your benefits, timing, strategy and sound decisions can all help you maximize the outcome for your household.
+This year, about 67 million Americans will receive over one trillion dollars in Social Security benefits.
+If you’re planning to join that total and claim your benefits, timing, strategy and sound decisions can all help you maximize the outcome for your household.
 When and how you claim, your marital status, your health, and even whether you have dependents can all affect what benefits you receive.

 To get the most out of your hard-earned benefits, focus on developing the right plan for you and your family.
-Doing so could help you enjoy a more secure and comfortable retirement.
+Doing so could help you enjoy a comfortable retirement.

 Given the complexities involved in claiming benefits, creating a plan of action for Social Security can seem overwhelming.
 Fortunately, you don’t have to go it alone.
 Your financial advisor can help you develop an appropriate retirement income strategy based on your individual circumstances – but there are a few key questions you can ask yourself beforehand to jumpstart the conversation.